CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: Experiments

 Evaluating complex, open-ended responses in a dynamic domain like finance requires a more nuanced approach than simple string matching or binary correct/incorrect scoring.
 Therefore, we employ a sophisticated evaluation protocol centered on an \textit{LLM-as-a-Judge} framework \cite{zheng2023judging}, which combines the scalability of automated evaluation with the nuanced judgment of human expertise.

 Our protocol is guided by a detailed, multi-level rubric that scores each agent's final response on a scale of 0 to 3.
-This granular scoring system is designed to capture degrees of correctness and provide insight into failure modes:

-\begin{itemize} \item \textbf{Score 3 (Completely Correct):} The agent provides a factually accurate answer that directly and fully addresses the question.
-All numerical values are within the acceptable tolerance, and the conclusion is sound. \item \textbf{Score 2 (Mostly Correct):} The agent's response is substantially correct and demonstrates a correct approach, but contains minor inaccuracies.
-This could be a small miscalculation, a partially incomplete list, or a correct conclusion derived from slightly flawed premises. \item \textbf{Score 1 (Partially Correct):} The agent shows some understanding of the task and may have successfully retrieved some relevant information, but the final answer is incorrect.
-This score acknowledges a valid attempt but an ultimate failure in execution or prediction. \item \textbf{Score 0 (Incorrect):} The agent's response is completely wrong, irrelevant to the question, a clear hallucination, or the agent fails to produce any answer at all. \end{itemize}
+This granular scoring system is designed to capture degrees of correctness and provide insight into failure modes: \textbf{Score 3} (Completely Correct): The agent provides a factually accurate answer that directly and fully addresses the question.
+All numerical values are within the acceptable tolerance, and the conclusion is sound. \textbf{Score 2} (Mostly Correct): The agent's response is substantially correct and demonstrates a correct approach, but contains minor inaccuracies.
+This could be a small miscalculation, a partially incomplete list, or a correct conclusion derived from slightly flawed premises. \textbf{Score 1} (Partially Correct): The agent shows some understanding of the task and may have successfully retrieved some relevant information, but the final answer is incorrect.
+This score acknowledges a valid attempt but an ultimate failure in execution or prediction. \textbf{Score 0} (Incorrect): The agent's response is completely wrong, irrelevant to the question, a clear hallucination, or the agent fails to produce any answer at all.

-To account for the high volatility of real-time financial data, we apply a \textbf{±5\% tolerance margin} for any question requiring a numerical answer that is subject to market fluctuations (e.g., prices, TVL, market cap).
+To account for the high volatility of real-time financial data, we apply a \textbf{$\pm$5\% tolerance margin} for any question requiring a numerical answer that is subject to market fluctuations (e.g., prices, TVL, market cap).
 This prevents an agent from being unfairly penalized for minor discrepancies caused by data-fetching latency.
 The LLM-judge is provided with the original question, the agent's full response trace, the ground-truth answer, and this detailed rubric to ensure consistent and fair scoring across all models.
-This approach allows us to move beyond simple success/fail metrics and capture the crucial difference between a near-miss and a complete operational breakdown.